 I quickly came to realize I have expensive taste!
 Thus, I started this project one creative night at around 11 PM.

 Here is the long process I went through to make my first case.
-I’m not going to lie, it took me a few hours and a lot of trial and error.
 It would be much less of a hassle to buy a new case instead but I found this very fun and rewarding.
 It’s all up to you!

 - Cotton balls.
 I just grab the generic kind from wherever is convenient.